jkitching/jkitching.github.io/content/posts/gnome-extension-dev/index.md

 # Clean up, document, and upload changes

 This is the most important part.
 I extensively document the problems encountered with `BrightnessProxy`, author a commit message explaining the rationale behind using monkey patching, and create a [GitHub pull request](https://github.com/F-i-f/soft-brightness/pull/59).
 And we're done!

+There is one point that I conveniently glossed over: testing the GNOME extension in previous versions of GNOME... how did I do that?
+Let's look at GNOME containerization in the next post, {{< xref "x11docker-gnome-containers" >}}.